Approximation in $AC(\sigma)$: is contained in

-\begin{proof} First note that if $f$ is star-planar on $Q$ with respect to $\{A_i\}_{i=1}^n$, then it is star-planar with respect to a finer partition $\{A_i'\}_{i=1}^m$ with $m \le 2n$ formed by extending the rays to full lines.
-On each region $A_i'$, $f$ is essentially a function of just one variable, and so it has variation given by $\sup_{\vecx,\vecw \in A_i'} |f(\vecx) - f(\vecw)|$.
-The finer partition has the property that one can piece the regions together to form larger and larger convex blocks, and hence use Theorem~\ref{variation-join} to obtain the result. \end{proof}
+\begin{proof} First note that if $f$ is star-planar on $Q$ with respect to $\{A_i\}_{i=1}^n$, then it is star-planar with respect to a finer partition $\{A_i'\}_{i=1}^m$ with $m\leq 2n$ formed by extending the rays to full lines.
+The illustration below provides an example of such an extension.